tzickel/justredis/README.md

 Replace master with the specific branch or version tag you want.

-If you want to use asynchronous I/O frameworks asyncio or trio or curio with this library, you need to install the anyio library as well.
+If you want to use asynchronous I/O frameworks asyncio or trio or curio with this library, you need to install the AnyIO library as well.

 ## Examples